NigarumOvum/nigarumovum/README.md

 # Hi👋, Here [Brealy Padrón Rodríguez]([https://github.com/NigarumOvum/](https://brealypadronrodriguez.vercel.app/))
-...a Computer Science Engineer & Full-Stack Developer Specialist based in Costa Rica! 🇨🇷🧑🏻‍💻
+...a Computer Science Engineer & Full Stack Developer Specialist based in Costa Rica! 🇨🇷🧑🏻‍💻

 I’m ravenous of knowledge so I always enjoy learn the trends and new stuff related to my career so it allows to enhance my skills each day.